skip to Main Content

 Real-user or passive monitoring captures performance and outages on behalf of a real user.
 Exoprise Service Watch is uniquely built for monitoring applications that IT doesn’t own or can’t instrument like Office 365, Salesforce and GSuite.
 Exoprise Service Watch securely captures performance metrics via a browser extension.

-Synthetic Transaction Monitoring With Exoprise Synthetics
+Synthetic Transaction Monitoring with Exoprise CloudReady Synthetics

 STM or active monitoring provides immediate insight and regular samples that lend themselves to capacity planning.
 With STM, there’s no waiting around for a user to experience a problem before you know about an issue or detect a change.